brewinn/raytracerchallenge/README.md

 This section contains a list of changes (mostly refactors) that are planned but not yet implemented.

 - [x] Swap parameter order of Canvas_WriteToPPM function
-- [ ] Change Makefiles to attain project's directory automatically
+- [x] Change Makefiles to attain project's directory automatically
+	- Used a workaround, must invoke Makefiles from their respective directories

 ## Contributing